-In July 2016, the San Diego Port Tenant's Association (SDPTA) was awarded a \$5.9 million grant from the California Energy Commission (CEC) to demonstrate ten freight vehicles (including several pieces of heavy-duty equipment and four drayage trucks), that were outfitted with zero-emission technologies2.
-This award involved the demonstration of four battery electric, on-road Class 8 drayage trucks, as well as to demonstrate Intelligent Transportation Systems (ITS) technologies for freight signal prioritization along Harbor Drive.
-Information and lessons learned from the SDPTA's ZE Medium- and Heavy-Duty Demonstration Project was shared with the AB 617 MCAS Subcommittee, to help inform and guide the ZE/NZE truck goals and objectives that are identified at the end of this chapter.
+In July 2016, the San Diego Port Tenant's Association (SDPTA) was awarded a \$5.9 million grant from the California Energy Commission (CEC) to demonstrate ten freight vehicles (including several pieces of heavy-duty equipment and four drayage trucks), that were outfitted with zero-emission technologies.
+This award involved the demonstration of four battery electric, on-road Class 8 drayage trucks, as well as to demonstrate

-2 The grant award was matched with \$2.3 million in cash and contributions from the SDPTA and its industrial tenant partners, bringing the project total to \$8.2 million.
+&lt;sup>2The grant award was matched with \$2.3 million in cash and contributions from the SDPTA and its industrial tenant partners, bringing the project total to \$8.2 million.